swar-mukh/cbt/README.md

 `cbt` is a very simple build tool made from first principles:

 - Entirely command driven, e.g. `cbt create-project my-app`, `cbt create-file some_module/some_util`
-- Simple commands to build and test the project
+- Simple commands to compile, test and build the project
+- Simple, intuitive and maintainable project configuration through `project.cfg`
 - Unlike an `npm` project, ensure that all projects created with `cbt` strictly have the same folder structure
 - Automatically create proper scaffold upon invocation of `cbt create-file <file_name>` (descriptions given below), and thereby reduce cognitive load
 - First-class (and **type-safe**) support for `env` file(s)